stopachka/pg-essays/book/gen/html_cache/131_superangelstransformed.md

 \[7\] Obviously signalling risk is also not a problem if you'll never need to raise more money.
 But startups are often mistaken about that.

-**Thanks** to Sam Altman, John Bautista, Patrick Collison, James Lindenbaum, Reid Hoffman, Jessica Livingston and Harj Taggar for reading drafts of this.